 After a sensational start with Hoffenheim the goals have dried up for Nelson, but he’s still enjoying an impressive loan spell in the Bundesliga.
 Nelson has notched 6 goals from 21 games and is another set to travel to the Euro Under 21s this summer.
 But with doubts over the fitness of Jesse Lingard, England could use another wide player in attack.
 Southgate likes to promote internally giving Nelson a fair chance of winning his first senior cap this month.

 Tammy Abraham (Aston Villa on loan)

 Abraham is enjoying a prolific season at Aston Villa bagging 21 goals in 29 games.
-At just 21 Abraham has notched 49 goals in 103 league appearances and Southgate has shown with Mason Mount he isn’t above picking a promising loanee in the Championship.
+At just 21 Abraham has notched 49 goals in 103 league appearances and Southgate has shown with Mason Mount he isn’t above picking from the Championship.
 In truth Abraham now needs to prove himself in the top division after his hit and miss season with Swansea, with whom he won 2 senior caps.
 A second Euro Under 21s awaits for Abraham this summer, but with Callum Wilson injured an in form centre forward can be a useful trick for a manager to have up his sleeve in a qualifying campaign.